Why We Need a Consistent, Science-Backed Approach to Coronavirus

-- Do not travel to an area of infection and take note of travel advice from your usual sources of national travel advisories.
+- Do not travel to an area with high infection rate and take note of travel advice from your usual sources of national travel advisories.

-- Adhere to your company procedures and if in doubt, seek help and stay away from colleagues until advice been given from a medical professional.
+- Adhere to your company procedures and workplace screening protocols.
+If you are experiencing any symptoms or are feeling under the weather, get tested and stay home until advice has been given from a medical professional.

-My advice is to keep fit, look at the risk in perspective, get your flu shot, keep up to date with country-by-country advice if traveling, but above all — regularly wash your hands — and not just for coronavirus, but for all the other viruses and bacteria that lurk around us.
+My advice is to keep fit, look at the risk in perspective, get your flu shot, but above all — regularly wash your hands — and not just for coronavirus, but for all the other viruses and bacteria that lurk around us.
 With the right response, we can control the spread of COVID-19 and help everyone around us stay healthy.

 Additional COVID-19 Resources

 - Expert Q&A: Coronavirus and Employee Health and Wellbeing

 - COVID-19 Awareness Toolkit

 - Centers for Disease Control and Prevention (CDC)